 Just keep it simple, stupid

 In order to keep your WordPress blog speed as fast as possible think like a minimalist.
 Consider simplicity and user friendliness when making any design and content decision.
 This will help your user’s experience and it will decrease the loading time and the bounce rate too.

-Remove and eliminate all the elements that don’t matter such as buttons, widgets, flashy ads and pop-ups.
+- Remove and eliminate all the elements that don’t matter such as buttons, widgets, flashy ads and pop-ups.
 Think about what purpose these elements have and test how they affect the speed.

 - Show fewer posts on your front page and category pages.
 You can do this in the “Reading” part of WordPress settings.
 Show post excerpts and summaries instead of full posts on the front page and category pages.
 Many themes allow this change to be done.

-Simplify your navigation menu, sidebar and footer.
+- Simplify your navigation menu, sidebar and footer.
 Only keep necessary and essential widgets.
 Or simply remove the sidebar.

-Restrict the amount of flash and image based banner ads.
+- Restrict the amount of flash and image based banner ads.
 There are more effective options to monetize your blog.

-Make sure to take these steps to fight and eliminate those spam comments.
+- Make sure to take these steps to fight and eliminate those spam comments.
 Spam comments (and the comments area in general) can slow down the loading time.

-Last but not least do follow this advice to keep your WordPress safe and secure.
+- Last but not least do follow this advice to keep your WordPress safe and secure.

 Aim to implement the majority of the steps recommended as they will make a difference in your blog’s speed and loading time.
 Get speedy as Your visitors will love you for the faster and more efficient blog experience and so will Google.